Read FiltersΒΆ

 Every read from the BAM passes through a filter cascade before being checked for allele support.
 Reads failing any enabled filter are discarded.
 The order matches the Rust engine implementation.

-direction TB
+direction LR

 end